 The barbecue is a key social spot in the summer, whether it’s by the pool, on a patio, or by (even better, on) the beach!
 This list of smart and healthy swaps for your next barbecue will have you feeling great – inside and out!

 Corn on the Cob

-A grilling classic – make this a lighter side by squeezing fresh lime juice on your corn instead of slathering on butter and salt.
+A grilling classic – make this a lighter side by squeezing fresh lime juice and sprinkling cayenne pepper on your corn instead of slathering on butter and salt.

 Chicken and Turkey Burgers

 Opt for chicken or turkey burgers instead of heavy (and often pricier) red meats.
 If you absolutely do need to have a red meat option for the meat n’ potato guests, opt for leaner meats such as ground sirloin instead of ground chuck.

 If it’s white, take flight!
 This saying is true when it comes to fluffy white flour buns.
 Enhance your meals with 100 percent whole grain buns or nix the bun all together and lay your meats on a bed of lettuce or greens.